-The Company incurred net income for the quarter ended March 31, 2022 mainly due to a gain realized from the Kusiorcco agreement and for the quarter ended December 31, 2022 mainly due to income from airborne license fees.
+The Company incurred net income for the quarter ended December 31, 2022 mainly due to airborne license fees sales.

 Net loss for the quarter ended March 31, 2023 increased mainly due to share-based expense associated with the granting of stock options during the first quarter of 2023.